Delta's Q3 profit fell below $1 billion after global tech outage led to thousands of cancellations

 Delta earned $971 million, down from $1.31 billion a year earlier.
 Revenue rose slightly, but spending on labor, airport landing fees and its Delta Connection regional affiliate grew much faster, the Atlanta airline said Thursday.

-Shares slumped almost 6% before the opening bell, dragging down other airlines as well.

-It said Thursday, however, that it will return to year-over-year earnings growth in the current quarter.
+The airline said, however, that it will return to year-over-year earnings growth in the October-December quarter.
 Delta figures to benefit from a pullback in flying by lower-cost competitors, and the airline is seeking compensation for the July outage that cost it $500 million.

 CEO Ed Bastian said bookings for Thanksgiving and Christmas are strong, but he expects a brief drop in travel spending before the holidays while Americans fret about the outcome of the November elections.